CesiumGS/wetzel/README.md

 That will generate documentation for glTF.schema.json, as well as all referenced schemas, all in a single set of markdown with inter-type linking.
 By specifying the `-p` parameter, you've indicated where the actual json schema files will live relative to the documentation so that the type documentation can directly link to the type json file.
-By specifying the `-i` parameter, you've specified the list of schema files that should be ignored when writing out the top-level types.
 By specifying the `-a` parameter, it will aggressively attempt to auto-link all referenced type names with each other.

+By specifying the `-i` property and that array of filenames, you are ensuring that there won't be a Table of Contents entry for those types, nor will there be individual documentation sections for those types (since they only exist to be referenced by other types to make type composition/authoring simpler and consistent).

 <a name="Limitations"></a>
 ## Limitations